-Have you ever sat down and considered the affordability of your debt and whether the money you are borrowing is good debt or bad debt?
+Have you ever sat down and considered the affordability of your debt and whether the short term loans, student loan or any other type of finance you're borrowing is good debt or bad debt?
 How much thought do you put into the cost of that debt and whether there is a better alternative?
 Do you ever sit down and actually work out how much everything you borrowed would cost to pay back over its total term and do you ever just pay extra off to reduce the term and cost of your debts?

-It’s no secret that at some point we will almost all need debt in one form or another.
+It’s no secret that at some point we will almost all need debt in one form or another be it Wonga short term loans or a more long term financing option like a house or car payment.
 The first step to effective management of debt is understand the ‘good’ and the ‘bad’.
 These good debts are often perceived entirely differently from bad debt, like buying a home or paying for a university education.

 The evidence shows that South African customers are taking on debt in areas we consider ‘bad debt’, something we don’t recommend.
 Before you consider borrowing anything from us, or anywhere else, we suggest you consider three fundamental questions:

 - Can you afford it?

 What is the money for?